We may earn money or products from the companies mentioned in this post.

 About Oahu, Hawaii

 Oahu is home to Honolulu, the capital city of Hawaii.
 As the most populated island in the state, Oahu is home to more than 1.4 million residents.
 But it attracts roughly 9 million tourists a year.
-Oahu is the third largest of the Hawaiian islands in geographic size.
+Oahu is the third largest of the Hawaiian islands in geographic size, behind the Big Island and Maui.
 Although only 44 miles wide and 30 miles across, driving around Oahu takes longer than you would imagine.
 Heavy traffic coupled with slow speed limits can easily turn a 15-mile drive into a 45 minute commute.
 So plan for longer drive times than you might initially expect if exploring all sides of the island.

 How to spend 4 days in Oahu